Wander Franco Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks third in the league with a collective 9.8 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Astros pitching staff ranks second in the league.

-- The Astros' 3.22 team ERA ranks third among all MLB pitching staffs.
+- The Astros have the fifth-ranked team ERA among all MLB pitching staffs (3.45).

-- The Astros rank 13th in baseball in home runs surrendered (23 total, one per game).
+- Astros pitchers combine to give up 23 total home runs at a clip of one per game (to rank 11th in baseball).

-- Urquidy (1-1 with a 3.66 ERA and 17 strikeouts in 19 2/3 innings pitched) makes the start for the Astros, his fifth of the season.
+- Garcia (1-2 with a 5.14 ERA and 24 strikeouts in 21 2/3 innings pitched) gets the start for the Astros, his fifth of the season.

-- In his last time out on Wednesday, the right-hander went 4 1/3 innings against the Toronto Blue Jays, allowing four earned runs while surrendering seven hits.
+- In his most recent time out on Thursday, the right-hander threw seven scoreless innings against the Toronto Blue Jays while surrendering two hits.

-- In four games this season, the 27-year-old has amassed a 3.66 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .295 to opposing batters.
+- The 26-year-old has an ERA of 5.14, with 10.3 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.